 Check out Klook for a list of tours to Hitachi Seaside Park from Tokyo.
 You’ll find that a few of them take you to both Hitachi Seaside Park and Ashikaga Flower Park on the same tour.

 FINAL THOUGHTS ON TOKYO DAY TRIPS

 First-time visitors will have their hands full exploring the many interesting attractions and neighborhoods in Tokyo, but if you’re staying long enough, then you should definitely consider taking a day trip out of Tokyo.
 Like the city itself, there are so many fun things to see and do that go beyond the Tokyo metropolitan area.

 Some of these destinations may seem far but as described, Tokyo’s public transportation is so fast and efficient that it’s entirely possible to do them as day trips.
 However, it can be confusing for first-time visitors so if you aren’t comfortable navigating the rail system yourself, then you may want to go on a guided tour instead.
-I’ve added links throughout the article but you can check out Klook, Magical-Trip, Get Your Guide, and Kkday for a list of tours from Tokyo.
+I’ve added links throughout the article but you can check out Klook, Get Your Guide, byFood, and Magical-Trip for a list of tours from Tokyo.

 In any case, I hope this guide on the best day trips from Tokyo gives you plenty of ideas for your next trip.
 If you have any questions, then please do let us know in the comments below.
 Thanks for reading and have an amazing time in Japan!